wazuh/wazuh-documentation/source/cloud-service/getting-started/index.rst

 .. meta::
   :description: Learn how to get started with Wazuh Cloud Service

-Wazuh Cloud Service is a hosted EDR service which offers threat detection, integrity monitoring, incidence response and regulatory compliance among many other features.
+Using Wazuh Cloud Service is the easier and faster way to take advantage of all the power that Wazuh offers.
+Prevent, detect and respond to attacks in real-time, now.

-Besides, Wazuh Cloud Service supports unlimited endpoints, provides professional support, a managed infrastructure, and allows to conveniently monitor your alerts.
+An environment contains all the Wazuh components ready to use in one place.
+Installing the Wazuh manager and the Elastic Stack, making decisions about scalability and high availability, or updating each component is no longer needed.
+Just connect your endpoints to the environment and we will set the rest up for you.

-To get started, sign up for a free trial and follow the first steps.
+To get started with your first environment, sign up for a free trial and follow the first steps.
 No credit card is required.

 .. topic:: Contents